India finesses its Afghan policies

 Besides, it is one thing for the ISI to keep its Afghan proxies on tight leash during an insurgency stage-managed from Pakistani soil, but it is another thing to manipulate them once they are safely ensconced in power in Kabul.

-Yet, within four months flat, Kabul was reaching out to Delhi for direct engagement, bypassing Islamabad.
+Yet, within four months, Kabul was reaching out to Delhi for direct engagement, bypassing Islamabad.
 Suffice it to say, ‘Afghan-ness’ of the (Pashtun) Taliban is bound to surface once they return to mainstream Afghan politics.

 The problem here is that although India does not suffer from ‘Islamophobia’ — unlike Russia or China — Indian security analysts have a closed mind toward Taliban (just as they had toward Mujahideen.)
 They do not seem to be even aware that the Taliban regime in the nineties had craved for US recognition and UN’s development assistance.

 Delhi’s trump card lies in the enormous goodwill that Afghans have toward India.
-A $1 billion dollar assistance programme will nurture that goodwill, provide underpinning for enduring friendship and enhance India’s ‘soft power’.
-The Afghan people are wearied of war and it is to India’s advantage not to be perceived as fueling their war.
+A US$1 billion dollar assistance program will nurture that goodwill, provide underpinning for enduring friendship and enhance India’s ‘soft power’.
+The Afghan people are tired of war and it is to India’s advantage not to be perceived as fueling the conflict.